TomPadmanathan/takeaway-website/README.md

 ## Knowen Bugs/Upcomming Changes

 I am committed to continuously improving this project.
-Here are some bug fixes and changes I plan to implement in the near future:
+Here are some bug fixes and changes I plan to implement in the future:

 -   **Cart Storage:** Change how the cart is stored to be linked to user accounts and to store multiple items using a quantity property.
 This will fix an issue when deleting items from your cart.